Student Technology Guide

 Lynda.com is an online subscription library that teaches the latest software tools and skills through instructional videos.
 Over 1,400 training videos are available.
 All EIU students, faculty, and staff may create a free account at www.eiu.edu/lynda

-Qualtrics enables users to conduct online data collection and analysis including market research, customer satisfaction and loyalty, product and concept testing, employee evaluations, and website feedback.
-All EIU students, faculty, and staff with an active EIU netID and password may log in to Qualtrics at www.eiu.edu/qualtrics
+Qualtrics enables students to conduct online data collection and analysis including market research, customer satisfaction and loyalty, product and concept testing, employee evaluations and website feedback.
+Go to http://www.eiu.edu/qualtrics/ for more information.

 Turnitin is a tool for both faculty and students to enhance the writing process.
 Created from the collective efforts of researchers, teachers, mathematicians and computer scientists at UC Berkeley, the Turnitin program has helped with the detection of improperly cited written works using an Internet-based electronic service.

 This tool assists both undergraduate and graduate students in creating authentic and original written works.
 The tool also helps educators instruct students how to properly cite and reference resources used in the creation of their written works.

 Eastern Illinois University acknowledges the use of Turnitin as a learning and evaluation tool.
 The goal is to provide students with the necessary skills and knowledge to successfully and properly cite references while composing original and authentic written works for classes and professional publications.

 For further information about Turnitin, go to http://castle.eiu.edu/turnitin/student.php